liiuuiil/ee285sp19/README.md

   * Pytorch 0.4.0
   * Torchvision
 ### Quick start
-    .ipynb combines test.py and will show you our result from trained model.
+    demo.ipynb contains test.py and will show you all the results.
-If you want to rerun the process, open GPU server terminal and do as follow
+If you want to rerun the process, open GPU server terminal and do as follow.
+Download or git clone our project to your GPU server.
 #### Train
-    cd ./my-CycleGAN
+    cd ./ dir you save the file
     python train.py --display_id 0 --dataroot ./datasets/285cyclegan --name 285cyclegan_cyclegan --model cycle_gan
 #### Test
-    python test.py --dataroot ./datasets/285cyclegan --name 285cyclegan_cyclegan --model cycle_gan
+    cd ./ dir you save the file (if you skip train step) python test.py --dataroot ./datasets/285cyclegan --name 285cyclegan_cyclegan --model cycle_gan
 ### Reults
-we focus on transferring from landscape photographs to two main artistic styles, Pointillism and Abstract Expressionism style.
+we focus on transferring from landscape photographs to two artistic styles, Pointillism and Abstract Expressionism style.
    * Pointillism style